-Analysis of the Consolidated Balance Sheets
+Analysis of the consolidated balance sheets

-December 31, 2019 vs. December 31, 2018
+December 31, 2018 vs. December 31, 2017

-For a discussion about the changes in Cash and cash equivalents, Short-term borrowings, Current portion of long-term debt and Long-term debt, net of discount and issuance costs, see "Analysis of financial condition, liquidity and capital resources" below.
+For a discussion about the changes in Cash and cash equivalents and Long-term debt, net of discount and issuance costs, see "Analysis of financial condition, liquidity and capital resources" below.

-Short-term investments decreased as a result of maturities of debt securities.
+Short-term investments increased as a result of short-term investments in debt securities acquired with the acquisition of Abaxis.